 Nissan’s 370Z has been around for a while but time hasn’t withered its muscular appeal.
 Where rivals are light with small engines, the Nissan is hefty and powered by a sizeable 3.7-litre V6 petrol engine.
 The cabin looks its age but still feels well built and suits the car’s sledgehammer-like unsophisticated image.
 Entry-level models get small back seats while the 235-litre boot is awkwardly shaped, limiting practicality somewhat.

 Save money on your next new car

 Keen on any of our top 10?
-Our car configurator will find you the latest discounts on all the models featured here and our PCP calculator will help you get a better idea how much they could cost.
+Check out our new cars deal page to find the latest discounts on all the models featured here and our PCP calculator will help you get a better idea how much they could cost.
 If you can’t quite figure out what your next car will be, our car chooser is here to help.